Kaif10/General-Adverserial-Network/README.md

 # General-Adverserial-Network
 Generating images with GANs

-dc-gan.gif is the gif showing how the digits were behaving during training.
+dcgan.gif is the gif showing how the images were improved during training.